Air Force reactivates squadron for B-21 bomber testing

 The squadron was organized under the 412th Test Wing at the base, and a ceremony marking the occasion was held on Oct.
 4, the Air Force announced on Wednesday.

-The first B-21 Raider bomber, the next-generation replacement for the B-1 and B-2 aircraft, is under development at Lockheed Martin facilities in nearby Palmdale, Calif.
+The first B-21 Raider bomber, the next-generation replacement for the B-1 and B-2 aircraft, is under development at Northrop Grumman facilities in nearby Palmdale, Calif.

 "The first flight of the Raider will take it from Palmdale to Edwards AFB, where the legacy of excellence will continue with the reactivation of the 420th Flight Test Squadron," Acting Secretary of the Air Force Matthew Donovan said in a statement.

-Note: A previous version of this article erroneously stated the B-21 was being developed by Lockheed Martin.
-It is a Northrop Grumman project.